Table of Contents

 Expatriates are leaving the Kingdom gradually

 The economists are of the view that most of the expatriates would be leaving the Kingdom of Saudi Arabia.
 The expat dependent fee, of course, is the greatest reason behind it.

 The expatriates who have been living with us for decades with their families cannot withstand the increasing annual burden of the dependent fee and thereby are forced to leave the Kingdom.
 Millions of expatriates have already left the country and we might be losing about 2 million foreigners by the end of August of 2019.

 These expatriates would majorly comprise of those who have a single-family worker.
 It would indeed become difficult for them to meet both ends with a dependent fee on each dependent.

-Real Estate: After the end of 2018, our real estate might go through an economic crisis for around 3,4 years.
+The real estate has been going through an economic crisis for around 3,4 years.
 As expatriates would be leaving, there would be a surplus of houses and buildings.
 The rents have already fallen by 30%.
 Recommended: How I reduced my house rent in Saudi Arabia?